SAP-samples/teched2023-DA261/exercises/GettingStarted/README.md

 **Exercise 1**

-Step 9B (*between steps 9 and 10*) - While on the **Sales Plan Entry** tab click the dropdown on the *Plan Contributor Input Control.* We want to change the "No Value" and change that to your current UserID.
+Step 9B (*between steps 9 and 10*) - While on the **Sales Plan Entry**, if you see "No Value" in the Plan Contributor Input Control, please select  the dropdown and select your current UserID.

 Step 9B - Before